 Service and Assistance Animals

-Animals that are reasonable accommodations needed for a disability are permitted in indoor spaces on campus.
+Animals that are needed for a disability are permitted in indoor spaces on campus.

 A service animal is defined by the Americans with Disabilities Act (ADA) as a dog (and in some cases a minature horse) that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual or other mental disability.
 Tasks performed can include, among other things, pulling a wheelchair, retrieving dropped items, alerting a person to a sound, reminding a person to take medication or alerting an individual to an impending seizure.
 The work or task a service animal performs must be directly related to the person's disability.
 Service animals may accompany persons with disabilities into places that the public normally goes including classrooms, residential halls, cafeterias, offices, businesses open to the public and public transportation.